-I have been working in Prof Watt’s lab in MDHS since September 2018, immediately after having defended my PhD studying the regulation of mitochondrial bio-energetics under the supervision of Dr. Graham Holloway at the University of Guelph, Ontario, Canada.
+Dr. Miotto has been working in Prof Matthew Watt’s lab since September 2018, shortly after completing her PhD studying the regulation of mitochondrial bioenergetics at the University of Guelph, Canada under the supervision of Dr. Graham Holloway.

 - Contact Details